-The Palmengarten has re-opened and is celebrating their 150th Birthday.
+The Palmengarten has re-opened and is celebrating its 150th Birthday.

 One of the favorite spots for tourists to visit after their Frankfurt on Foot walking tour is the Frankfurt Palmengarten.
 Any time of the year is a good time, but especially on Mondays when the museums are closed, or if you have kids.
 A gorgeous oasis of beauty and calm, located right in the middle of the city, this a wonderful space to spend the afternoon.
 First opened in 1871, the Palm House, which is the first main building you come to, has recently been restored and beckons to you to come inside.

-Their Butterfly house is finished, but you can’t go it.
+Their Butterfly house is finished, but you can’t go inside.
 You can look through the windows though and see the butterflies flying around.

 During the summer, they have a musical program which is quite popular to go to after work, with many different themes – Jazz, World Music, Chamber Orchestra, Promenade Concert, & Summer in the City.
 In June they have a Rose and Light Festival which is extremely popular, especially with photographers as they have thousands of tea-light candles laid out in designs through the park.
 Fall, Christmas, and Spring all have special exhibits that highlight that season.

 The Palmengarten is open daily: Feb.- Oct. from 09:00 – 18:00

 Special Hours over New Years’.
 Check their website

 Prices: 7 € for Adults, 2 € for kids